Can I Eat Expired Kimchi?

 Can I eat Kimchi if it's been at room temperature for several hours?

 Kimchi can be safely consumed if left at room temperature for a few hours, but prolonged exposure may affect its quality.
 Check for any signs of spoilage such as off smells, unusual texture, or mold growth.
-If in doubt, it's best to discard it to prevent foodborne illness.
+If in doubt, it's best to discard it to reduce the risk of foodborne illness.

 How long after opening can I eat Kimchi?